-They are nominated by the President of the United States, and confirmed by the Senate, and each serves a term of five years.
-The proceedings of their meetings are open to the public.
+Board members are nominated by the President of the United States and confirmed by the Senate, and each serves a term of five years.
+The proceedings of Board meetings are open to the public.
 When their terms expire, directors may remain on the board until the end of the current congressional session (typically in December) or until their successors take office, whichever comes first.

 Chair - Joe Ritch of Huntsville, Alabama, practices law with the firm of Dentons Sirote, PC, in Huntsville.
 He also serves as chairman of the Redstone Regional Alliance and remains active in the community.
 He has received numerous business and community awards and was inducted into the Alabama Business Hall of Fame in 2021.
 A previous TVA Board Chair, his term expires on May 18, 2025.

 Beth Geer of Brentwood, Tennessee, serves as the chief of staff for former Vice President Al Gore and participated in the Nashville Sustainability Advisory Committee.
 She applied her policy experience in climate change and environmental justice to previous positions in the Clinton-Gore White House, the U.S. Department of Labor, and the U.S. Senate.
 Her term expires on May 18, 2026.